 Standard Lithium to Participate in Upcoming Investor Conferences

-/EIN News/ -- VANCOUVER, British Columbia, March 09, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. (“Standard Lithium” or the “Company”) (TSXV: SLI) (NYSE: SLI) (FRA: S5L), a leading near-commercial lithium company, will participate in the following investor conferences.
+VANCOUVER, British Columbia, March 09, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. ("Standard Lithium" or the "Company") SLI SLI (FRA: S5L), a leading near-commercial lithium company, will participate in the following investor conferences.

 Management will be hosting one-on-one meetings during the conferences.
 Interested investors should contact their Loop Capital Markets or Roth representative or Standard Lithium's IR Team at standardlithium@lhai.com.